 Day Fourteen – Galle to Negombo

 It’s time to start the journey home.
 Jump on one of the morning trains back to Colombo.
 While the Kandy to Ella ride has beautiful mountain view, this trip is just as scenic.
-For much of the journey the train runs right along the beach – with not even so much as a road between then so there are beautiful sea views.
+For much of the journey the train runs right along the beach – with not even so much as a road between the train and the ocean so there are beautiful sea views.
 I couldn’t get enough.
 I recommend trying to nab one of the prized seats on the left side of the train.

 As always there are plenty of drivers willing to drive you, and there are also buses that do the trip too, but I highly recommend the train for the views.
 It will only be a few dollars, so a great budget option too.

 Once back in Colombo, there are a couple of options to do the short trip to Negombo.
 We made our way across the road to the Colombo bus station and asked around until we found where the bus for Negombo left.
 It ended up being more of a “tourist bus”.
 Much more coach-like that the old chicken buses that get around the country, and it was air-conditioned!
 There was a bit of a line up with locals and tourists alike, and we couldn’t get on the bus that had just arrived, we had to wait for the next one.
 Tickets for us were 130LKR ($1.04AUD/$0.75) so again incredibly cheap.